bdclark/rundeck-slack-notification/README.md

 ## Configuration

-#### Required Properties
+#### Framework/Project Properties
-This following properties are required, and can be set at the framework or project
+This following properties can be set at the framework or project level:
-level:
-* `webhookUrl` - the incoming webhook URL configured in Slack custom integrations.
+* `webhookUrl` - (required) the incoming webhook URL configured in Slack custom integrations.
+* `iconEmoji` - override default bot emoji
+* `username` - override default bot username

-#### Optional Properties
+#### Additional Properties
-The following properties are optional, and can be set at the framework or project level.
-They can also be overridden at the instance-level for each job:
+The following properties are optional, and can be set at the framework/project level, as well as the instance-level for each job:
 * `channel` - channel(s) to post messages to.
 If not specified, will send to default channel configured for the incoming webhook on slack.com.
 Accepts a comma-delimited list of multiple channels and/or users (e.g. `#general` or `#room1,#room2,@user1`).